 At lower doses of radiation, below the levels associated with early onset of injury and death due to cell-killing, an exposed population may show an increased incidence of certain types of cancer, years to decades later, compared with populations that were not exposed.
 In this respect ionizing radiation is a carcinogen similar to cigarette smoke and the incidence of cancer in a population increases with the radiation dose received.
 In scientific studies on animals, hereditary effects have been observed, but this has never been observed in human populations, though we can assume that it probably does occur in humans to a small degree."

-How we measure radioactivity and what are the safe levels of exposure?
+How do we measure radioactivity and what are the safe levels of exposure?
 What happens during pregnancy?

-Most radioactivity meters record the rate effective dose of radioactivity, usually measured in measured in mSv / h (micro sivert per hour).
+Most radioactivity meters record the rate effective dose of radioactivity, usually measured in mSv / h (micro sievert per hour).

-Normal radioactivity values in the environment are generally <0.3 mSv / h (eg 0.13 mSv / h is world average exposure to natural sources of radiation - except radon and values greater than 0.4 mSv / h trigger radiation alarm in Finland).
+Normal radioactivity values in the environment are generally <0.3 mSv / h (eg 0.13 mSv / h is the average global exposure to natural sources of radiation - except radon and values greater than 0.4 mSv / h trigger radiation alarm in Finland).

 The exposure limits set by the legislation are: